 Many of these things also come with a cost, and you can’t always be prepared for all of them.
 Perhaps your child outgrew their shoes overnight or your air conditioner broke in the middle of summer.
 Expenses can come out of nowhere, and it’s important to be prepared.

-With a strong family finance management plan, you’ll be ready for those sudden expenses and still be able to save for that perfect family vacation.
-Keep reading below for our ultimate guide to get your household finances on track.
+With strong management of your family finances, you’ll be ready for those sudden expenses and still be able to save for that perfect family vacation.
+Keep reading below for our ultimate guide on how to keep track of your household finances.

-It’s difficult to get a full picture of your family’s financial situation without knowing all of its sources of income, expenditures, and debt (if any).
+It’s difficult to get a full picture of your family’s money management without knowing how you spend money.
+Namely, all of its sources of income, expenditures, and debt (if any).
 That means disclosing your personal financial information with your partner, and vice versa.
-Sharing this information will help you better determine your financial responsibilities and separate your resources accordingly.
+Sharing this information will help you better determine your financial responsibilities, create and manage your family budget, and separate your resources accordingly.

 2. Open communication

-In addition to being transparent, you and your partner must be open to discussing your finances regularly so that you can have a mutual understanding of your financial expectations.
+In addition to being transparent, you and your partner must be open to discussing your finances regularly so that you can have a mutual understanding of your financial expectations and any family goals.
 Prioritize balance as much as possible so that neither partner is under an unfair amount of financial stress.
-If you share an account, it’s also important to inform each other about any spending done using this account to make sure the other is aware.
+If you share a checking account, it’s also important to inform each other about any spending done using this account to make sure the other is aware.

 3. A detailed spending plan